• Skip to primary navigation

 • Top brownies with a pinch of flaky sea salt before or after slicing them!
 This will bring out the chocolate flavor!

 Step 1: (See photo 1 above).
-Combine the chopped chocolate and butter in a large heatproof bowl over a saucepan of simmering water.
-Stir as it melts.
+Combine the chocolate and butter in a heatproof bowl over a saucepan of simmering water.
+Stir until it melts.

 Step 2: (See photo 2 above).
-Once the chocolate and butter have melted, remove bowl from heat and whisk the sugar in.
-Add the eggs, whisking after each egg.
+Remove bowl from heat.
+Whisk the sugars in.
+Add the eggs, whisking after each egg then add the vanilla.

 Step 3: (See photo 3 above).
 Whisk in the cocoa and salt.
 Use a spatula to fold in the flour until just combined.

 Step 5: (See photo 5 above).
 When brownies have cooled or are almost cooled, prepare the pecan topping.
 Toast pecans in oven or on stovetop.
-Melt the butter in a large skillet.
-Add the brown sugar and whisk until the mixture starts to bubble.
+Melt the butter.
+Whisk in the brown sugar.
+Whisk til sugar is mostly dissolved and the mixture just starts to bubble.
 Whisk in heavy cream, cinnamon and salt.
 Fold in pecans.
 Remove pan from heat.
 Stir in vanilla and bourbon (if using).
 Set a timer for 10 minutes.

 Step 6: (See photo 6 above).
 Pour caramel pecan topping over brownies.
 Allow pecan topping to set and brownies to cool completely before slicing.